m4r1-pac/m4r1-pac.github.io/README.md

 so please keep in note that if we want and this is a disclaimre
 </h5>
 <h4>
-  and please keep a note that will this is only for edecationl purporses only
+  and please keep a note that will this is only for edecationl purporses only so dont do that to harm other people and follow the community standards and dont use that to hurt other people

 </h4>
 <picture>